-If your SAC has been lost, stolen or destroyed, notify ACC immediately.
+If your SAC (Security Access Card) has been lost, stolen, or destroyed, notify ACC immediately.
 This can be done 24/7.
-A statutory declaration is needed for lost, stolen or destroyed SACs and you'll need a police report for a stolen card.
-Documentation needs to be presented to the Pass Issue Office prior to your replacement SAC being reissued.
+A statutory declaration is needed for lost, stolen, or destroyed SACs and you will need a police report for a stolen card.
+Documentation must be presented to the Pass Issue Office before your replacement SAC is reissued.